 The Orioles are actually the Yankees' closest opponents, if you don't count Interleague trips to Flushing and South Philly.
 They are closer to New York than the Boston Red Sox.
 It's an easy trip, or, as Yankee broadcaster Michael Kay once said, seeing a LOT of Yankee paraphernalia in the stands, "This is really the South Bronx.
 About 190 miles south."
 (Actually, it's 200 miles from The Stadium to The Yards.)

 Before You Go.
-Baltimore can get quite hot in the summer, but we're in the last third of April, so heat shouldn't be a problem.
-But the Baltimore Sun website is predicting rain for the whole weekend.
-Keep that in mind, and you might need to make another trip to use your raincheck.
+Baltimore can get quite hot in the summer, but we're in April, so heat shouldn't be a problem.
+The Baltimore Sun website is predicting rain for the Wednesday night game, but Monday and Tuesday should be fine.
+Keep that in mind, and if you choose the Wednesday game, you might need to make another trip to use your raincheck.

 Getting There.
 Getting to Baltimore is fairly easy.
 However, if you have a car, I recommend using it, and using the parking deck at a hotel near the ballpark.
 There are several.